NVSL/QuadClass-Resources/Fusion-Tricks.md

 # Eagle Tips and Tricks and Recipes

-Here are some useful commands for working in Eagle.
+Here are some useful commands for working in Fusion 360.
 For the commands that go in the command line window, pay attention to "@" and ";" -- change the meaning of some commands significantly.

+In all cases, you'll either need to click in the command line panel (Above the main part of the window) or (much faster) type `/`.

 ## Get Help